FordPipatkittikul/LearningGit/README.md

 what happens:

-    the remote main branch has progressed(ล่าช้า) since you last pulled from it, so Git won't allow you to push your changes and overwrite the remote history.
+    - You haven't made any local commits on your main branch

+    - But new commits were pushed to the remote main branch by someone else

+    - So your local main branch is now behind the remote

 solution: